 “The practical effects look great but the few scenes we get with CGI it is very noticeable.
 The CGI doesn’t look bad but you can pick it out of the scene.
 Overall, Ghosts of Darkness is a supernatural adventure that will give you chills.
-The film has an amazing cast and one hell of a story.
-If you miss this one you are truly missing out.”
+The film has an amazing cast and one hell of a story.”
 Horror Society

 “The only time the ball is really dropped is when we see the demon in charge of the haunting….it looks like it came right out of a video game.
-It would have been better not to show the fiend at all […] While I would hesitate to call Ghosts of Darkness a classic, it does emerge as an entertaining modern tribute to the evil haunted house genre.
-Worth a look if you like a little old school mixed with contemporary grue.”
+It would have been better not to show the fiend at all […] While I would hesitate to call Ghosts of Darkness a classic, it does emerge as an entertaining modern tribute to the evil haunted house genre.”
 Ravenous Monster

-In the UK, the film is released by High Fliers Films on DVD on 15 October 2018 as House of Ghosts
+In the UK, the film was released by High Fliers Films on DVD on 15th October 2018 as House of Ghosts